LGBTQ art in Singapore: 2017–present

 On 29 September 2023, Nanyang Technological University Centre for Contemporary Art (NTU CCA) commissioned a series of arts performances to celebrate its 10th anniversary.
-One of the shows, Queer-tai, was a segment by Intervention, “a queer party collective”.
+One of the shows, Queer-tai, was a segment by Intervention, "a queer party collective".
 The segment featured a half-hour karaoke led by a few people, including some dressed in drag, followed by a DJ setlist and also a drag queen, playing the tune of National Day theme song "Home", by Kit Chan, on a trombone.
 National Arts Council (NAC) chief executive officer Low Eng Teong, who was present as a guest of honour, was interviewed by Today, local mainstream media, on the significance of having arts performances with LGBTQ themes in public spaces and educational institutions, he responded that regardless of where such performances are held, "artists explore all types of topics and themes and issues in their work, so I think that is something that is to be expected, in (that) artists will always want to make work that speaks to our times.
 NAC responded later that Today had misreported Low's comments and they were taken out of context and had published a misleading article.
 Today published a transcript of the interview defending its article.
 NTU also published a statement that the performance by Queer-tai should not have been held in public and that the sensitivities associated with it should not been staged as a public event.
 NTU also said it would reviewed its internal processes.
 NAC repeated its stand and that its do not object to arts performances with LGBTQ themes "per se" and that it has a "clear and consistent position on how such performances can be staged".
+After several back-to-back statements were released from Today and the NAC,Today in an editor's note accepted NAC's clarification and apologised for the published article.
+It had also changed the original article title.